 What is Twitch partnership?

 A lot of streamers dream and hope to become a Twitch partner.
-In fact, it has been established as a sort of “ultimate goal” for many broadcasters on the platform.
+It has been established as a sort of “ultimate goal” for many broadcasters on the platform.
+As of 2020, there are over 40k Twitch Partners.

 Simply put, Twitch partners become the face of the platform.
 They are a chosen group of streamers and broadcasters promoted by Twitch itself and a bunch of contracted talent meant to represent what the platform has to offer at the forefront.